KevCaz/KevCaz.github.io/content/econotes/2020/coocnotinter/index.md

 # A quick point about the supplementary information

 IMHO, the SI of the paper is rather long for making fairly understandable points.
-I feel confortable saying this as I wrote most (if not all) of it.
+I feel comfortable saying this as I wrote most (if not all) of it.
 So here I would like to go straight to the point.

 Let $X_A$ and $X_B$ be the random variables of the occurrence of $A$ and $B$ respectively and let $E$ denote an abiotic factor, finally, $P(X_A, X_B | E)$